Vu2n/DC-Mod-Handler/README.md

 ### Sample Mod Project

-A Sample Mod project is available in the releases section, ready for compilation and use with the handler.
+A Sample Mod project is available in this Github pages code called DC-Sample Mod, its ready for compilation and use with the handler.
 This serves as a template to help you get started.

 ### Mod Structure